jaxparr0w/auto_enum/README.md

 PIRANHA.sh

-A few tools that I created to assist in pentesting.
+A tool that performs intial enumeration of a target to assist in pentesting.
 Nothing fancy, just helps with my workflow.
+Requires tools listed below installed, all tools default on Rolling Kali Linux.

 ![My image](jaxparr0w.github.com/auto_enum/piranha.png)